saasbook/AV102/week4/recording_live_sessions.md

 students
 on the games that they'd designed.
-I think that might of actually been the reason that I switched to Screencast-O-Matic because Screenflow was specific to the Mac and I'm needed to get it working on Windows for the ... many of the games were Windows only ... yeah ... that said I have had trouble in the past, this is another thing, on Mac with recording this
+I think that might of actually been the reason that I switched to Screencast-O-Matic because Screenflow was specific to the Mac and I needed to get it working on Windows for the ... many of the games were Windows only ... yeah ... that said I have had trouble in the past, this is another thing, on Mac with recording this